NIFTy-PPL/NIFTy/paper/paper.md

 \texttt{NIFTy.re} implements both MGVI and geoVI and allows for much finer control over the way samples are drawn and updated compared to \texttt{NIFTy}.
 Furthermore, \texttt{NIFTy.re} exposes stand-alone functions for drawing MGVI and geoVI samples from any arbitrary model with a likelihood from \texttt{NIFTy.re} and a forward model that is differentiable by JAX.
 In addition to stand-alone sampling functions, \texttt{NIFTy.re} also provides tools to configure and execute the alternating Kullback–Leibler divergence optimization and sample adaption at a higher abstraction level.
-These tools are provided in a jaxopt-style optimizer class [@Blondel2021].
+These tools are provided in a JAXopt-style optimizer class [@Blondel2021].

 A typical minimization with \texttt{NIFTy.re} is shown in the following.
 It retrieves six antithetically mirrored samples from the approximate posterior via 25 iterations of alternating between optimization and sample adaption.
 The final result is stored in the `samples` variable.
 A convenient one-shot wrapper for the code below is `jft.optimize_kl`.
-By virtue of all modeling tools in \texttt{NIFTy.re} being written in JAX, it is also possible to combine \texttt{NIFTy.re} tools with blackjax [@blackjax2020] or any other posterior sampler in the JAX ecosystem.
+By virtue of all modeling tools in \texttt{NIFTy.re} being written in JAX, it is also possible to combine \texttt{NIFTy.re} tools with BlackJAX [@blackjax2020] or any other posterior sampler in the JAX ecosystem.

 ```python
 from jax import random